Trading Standards Institute Advice

 - have adequate insulation for foreseeable conditions

 Manufacturers must have adequate internal production control (quality assurance) as a means of satisfying conformity, achieved through taking responsibility for the technical documentation and monitoring manufacturing processes.
-Either the manufacturer or (by written mandate) the authorised representatives should draw up a declaration of conformity in accordance with Schedule 8 to the Regulations and apply the CE mark (as below).
+Either the manufacturer or (by written mandate) the authorised representatives should draw up a declaration of conformity in accordance with Schedule 8 to the Regulations and apply the UKCA mark (as below).

 Ensure that the electrical equipment bears a type, batch or serial number or other element allowing its identification.

 Indicate on the electrical equipment the manufacturer's name, registered trade name or registered trade mark and the postal address at which they can be contacted.
 If it is not possible to indicate these on the equipment itself, then it may be indicated on the product packaging or accompanying documents.
 These have to be legible and easily understood by the end users and market surveillance authorities.
 In the UK it must be in English.